idlab-discover/pc-webrtc-m2m/unity/spirit_m2m_webrtc/README.md

 As Unity does not have solid support for WebRTC, a seperate Golang based application is used.
 This application allows us to make use of advanced WebRTC features, such as GCC based bandwidth estimation and NACK retransmissions.
 Unity communicates with this external application (which is automatically started by Unity) using sockets.
 ## Project structure

-- Scenes: contains the scenes of the project (you will mostly need to use `MainScene`)
+- Scenes: contains the scenes of the project (you will mostly need to use `MainScene` but the test scenes might also be useful if you want to extend the application)
 - Scripts: contains the C# scripts used by the application
 - Prefabs: contains the Unity `GameObject` prefabs for sending and receiving
 - Plugins: contains all the Dlls used by the application

+## Audio

+To ensure lower latency audio compared to the traditional Unity audio solution, FMOD is used.
+You might need to install [FMOD Studio](https://www.fmod.com/) and the [Meta FMOD plugin](https://developers.meta.com/horizon/documentation/unity/meta-xr-audio-sdk-fmod-req-setup/) to properly run and build the application.

 ## Building
 Building the application is very simple, and is the same as building a normal Unity application.